firetreedesign/church-metrics-dashboard/readme.txt

 == Description ==

-Build custom Dashboard Widgets to display data from Church Metrics.
+Build custom metrics to display data from Church Metrics.
 Compare numbers from different time periods.
-Limit Dashboard Widgets to a specific user or display them for everyone.
+Display them in your WordPress Dashboard or anywhere on your site using a shortcode.
+Limit metrics to a specific user or display them for everyone.

 Requires a [Church Metrics](http://churchmetrics.com/) account.

+Available Display Periods:
+* This Week
+* Last Week
+* This Month
+* Last Month
+* This Year
+* Last Year
+* Weekly Average This Year
+* Weekly Average Last Year
+* Weekly Average Last Year (Year Over Year)
+* Monthly Average This Year
+* Monthly Average Last Year
+* Monthly Average Last Year (Year Over Year)
+* All Time

 == Installation ==